ryskit/amazon-cognito-identity-management-workshop/docs/02-backend-auth.md

 You should be informed of your unicorn's arrival momentarily.

-## Enable API Gateway authorization
+## Enable API Gateway authorization with Cognito

 Amazon API Gateway can use the JSON Web tokens (JWT) returned by Cognito User Pools to authenticate API calls.
 In this step, you'll configure an authorizer for your API to use the user pool you created in module 1.